vladvuc/Text-Mining-Group-6/README.md

 # Text-Mining-Group-6
 The repository for the Text Mining group at VU 2023
+Student **Group 6**

 ## Students